Argentina - Beef and Veal - Market Analysis, Forecast, Size, Trends and Insights

 Beef Exports from Argentina

-Beef exports from Argentina amounted to X tonnes in 2017, picking up by X% against the previous year.
+Beef exports from Argentina amounted to X tons in 2017, picking up by X% against the previous year.
 Overall, beef exports continue to indicate a relatively flat trend pattern.
 The pace of growth was the most pronounced in 2017, when exports increased by X% y-o-y.
-Over the period under review, the beef exports reached its peak figure volume of X tonnes in 2009; however, from 2010 to 2017, it failed to regain its momentum.
+Over the period under review, the beef exports reached its peak figure volume of X tons in 2009; however, from 2010 to 2017, it failed to regain its momentum.

 In value terms, beef exports amounted to $X in 2017.
 Overall, beef exports continue to indicate a relatively flat trend pattern.
 Over the period under review, the beef exports attained its peak figure level of $X in 2009; however, from 2010 to 2017, it stood at a somewhat lower level.